dynawo/dynaflow-launcher/README.md

 Dynaflow-launcher is licensed under the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0.
 You can also see the [LICENSE](LICENSE.txt) file for more information.

 Dynaflow-launcher is using some external libraries to run simulations:
+* on Linux:
   * [MPICH](https://www.mpich.org/), an implementation of the Message Passing Interface (MPI) standard distributed under a BSD-like license.
 Dynaflow-launcher currently using the version 3.4.2.
+* on Windows:
+  * [MSMPI](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi?redirectedfrom=MSDN), a Microsoft implementation of the Message Passing Interface standard distributed under a MIT license.
+Dynaflow-launcher currently using the version 10.1.2.

 ## Maintainers